cds-snc/digital-canada-ca/content/en/guides/resources/government-appointment.md

 description: >-
     Research documentation to understand the need for a service that helps people book government appointments.
 buttonText: 'Learn More'
+buttonAria: 'Learn more about documentation for booking a government appointment.'
 url: ''
 ---